Azure/aks-baseline-automation/shared-services/README.md

 To configure the setting for the GitHub repo that you want flux to pull from, update the parameter file for your cluster:
 * If you are using terraform modify the [`flux.yaml`](../../IaC/terraform/configuration/workloads/flux.tfvars) file.
-* If you are using bicep modify the [`cluster.parameters.json`](../../IaC/bicep/rg-spoke/cluster.parameters.json) file as follow:
+* If you are using bicep modify the [`cluster.parameters.json`](../../IaC/bicep/rg-spoke/cluster.parameters.json) file.